 The Feldenkrais Method®

 The Feldenkrais Method® is a gentle, respectful way for people to learn – through movement – how to live life in an easier and less painful way.
-I have been in health care for 40, a Feldenrais Practitioner® for over 25 years.
+I have been in health care for 40 years, and a Feldenkrais Practitioner® for over 28 years.